 The non-EDR Local SMS responds to the M-GET request by returning the subscription version objects that satisfy the scope and filter data.

 The NPAC SMS sends an M-GET request to the EDR Local SMS to retrieve the number pool block for audit processing.
+For the XML interface, QLPQ – QueryLsmsNpbRequest.

 The EDR Local SMS responds to the M-GET request by returning the number pool object block requested.
+For the XML interface, QLPR – QueryLsmsNpbReply.

 The NPAC SMS sends an M-GET request to the EDR Local SMS to retrieve the subscription version objects for audit processing.
 The request uses the CMIP scoping and filtering options to retrieve only the subscriptionVersion objects to be audited.
 No subscription versions with a LNP type of ‘pool’ should exist.
+For the XML interface, QLVQ – QueryLsmsSvRequest.

 The EDR Local SMS responds to the M-GET request by returning the subscription version objects that satisfy the scope and filter criteria.
+For the XML interface, QLVR – QueryLsmsSvReply.

 NPAC SMS Performs Audit Comparisons for NPAC initiated Audit including a Number Pool Block (previously NNP flow 6.2.2)